Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_1/exercise_1_description.rst

   :align: center

 5. Now you can do the same for z-position by switching **self.tuning_level = "pos_z"**.
 Once you are done, your drone can hover in a stable manner, allowing tuning the other gains.
 6. In a cascaded controller higher levels send references to lower ones.
 That's why you always tune from the bottom up.
-Next up, do **self.tuning_level = "vel_y_setpoint"** and finally **self.tuning_level = "pos_y_setpoint"**.
+Next up, do **self.tuning_level = "vel_xy"** and finally **self.tuning_level = "pos_xy"**.
 Every cycle should make your tuning better and the lab completion time faster.
 Our gains look like this:

 .. image:: square_after.gif
   :width: 650